Finish Line (comics)

 "Finish Line" is a four-issue monthly American comic book story written by Joshua Williamson and illustrated by Howard Porter.
 The storyline was published by DC Comics and features characters from the Flash comics.
 The story appeared in issues #759–762 of The Flash (vol. 5), running from August to September 2020.
 The storyline received critical acclaim for the action, plot, art, and the ending.
 "Finish Line" was the final story written by Joshua Williamson before Kevin Shinick began his run on the title.

 Plot

 Prelude

 The Flash called on help from Eobard Thawne (who just killed Barry's mother in the past) to help defeat a villain named Paradox who is causing damage to the Time Stream.
 Barry and Eobard free Godspeed from Paradox and the three of them manage to defeat Paradox, but Eobard kills Godspeed after revealing to him that he killed Godspeed's brother before escaping and creating his own Legion of Zoom.
-Eobard goes in the future and turns Barry's future kids (The Wonder Twins) evil and the Legion of Zoom (Captain Cold, Gorilla Grodd, Golden Glider, Turtle, and Trickster) hold Barry down while Eobard vibrates into Barry, taking control of Barry's mind.
+Eobard goes in the future and turns Barry's future children (the Tornado Twins) evil and the Legion of Zoom (Captain Cold, Gorilla Grodd, Golden Glider, Turtle, and Trickster) hold Barry down while Eobard vibrates into Barry, taking control of Barry's mind.
 Meanwhile, Barry is stuck in the Speed Force and sees zombified versions of Jesse Chambers and Max Mercury.